What is the California Consumer Privacy Act of 2018?

 You have a right to ‘opt out’ of your personal information being sold by a business.

 You cannot be discriminated against if you decide to ‘opt out’ of having your information being sold.
 In other words, a business cannot give different pricing, different level of service, or different quality of goods.

 Any business must implement and maintain reasonable security procedures and practices to protect your personal information.

 4. Hold Big Corporations Accountable

-that derive at least 50% of their annual revenue by selling consumers’ personal information
+that derive 50% or more of its annual revenues from selling consumers’ personal information